kishanpatel789/letterboxd_pipeline/README.md

   - Google Looker Studio

 ## Data Source
-- [Letterboxd Dataset (Kaggle)](https://www.kaggle.com/datasets/gsimonx37/letterboxd): Movie data is extracted from [Letterboxd](https://letterboxd.com/) and [The Movie Database (TMDB)](https://www.themoviedb.org/).
-Letterboxd is a global social network for film discussion and discovery.
+- [Letterboxd Dataset (Kaggle)](https://www.kaggle.com/datasets/gsimonx37/letterboxd): Movie data is extracted from [Letterboxd](https://letterboxd.com/), a global social network for film discussion and discovery.
   - The dataset is hosted on Kaggle as a collection of 9 CSV files and over 700,000 movie posters.
 When compressed, the files make up 23.29 GB.
   - The 9 CSV files represent movie details of over 896,000 movies released since 1874.
 The file `movies.csv` is the base source with each record representing one movie.
 The other 8 CSV files augment the base source with additional information: actors, countries, crew, genres, languages, releases, studios, and themes.
   - The project makes use of the 9 CSV files while ignoring the poster images.